tranandh87/flickr/README.md

 another layout file for landscape orientation since we are just dealing with two view in here

-4. Implemented both Espresso test for UI automation and instrument test Would like to mention about libraries used and not used
+4. Implemented both Espresso test for UI automation and instrument test

 5. Used basic libraries like appcompat, gson, junit and espresso.
 I have not used any other libraries like ButterKnife, Volley and image loading library like Picasso etc to accomplish this task for this